Sti2nd/sti2nd.github.io/_posts/2020-05-01-print-correct-size-css.md

 ![It was me all along](/assets/bug_meme.jpg "It was me all along")

-This was just a heads up that if your print of CSS isn't correct you should probably debug the project code you wrote.
+This was just a heads up that if your print of CSS isn't correct, it is probably still the project code.

 If you believe there is something wrong outside your code I suggest printing the following page and measure that the box is indeed 5cm tall and wide.